ONSdigital/go-ns/audit/audit_mock/README.md

 ### Testing auditing

-The `audit_mocks` package provides useful methods for verifying calls to `audit.Record()` reducing the amount of duplication to setup and verify calls to an auditor in unit tests.
+The `audit_mocks` package provides useful methods for verifying calls to `audit.Record()` reducing the amount of code duplication to setup a mock auditor and verify its invocations during a test case.

 ### Getting started
 Create an auditor mock that returns no error.